cbmr-data/cbmr-data.github.io/esrum/_sources/usage/access/connecting.rst.txt

 server, use your short KU ID (e.g ``abc123``) as your username.

-If you prefer a command-line solution, then you can also connect using ``openconnect``, replacing ``abc123`` with your UCPH username.
+If you prefer a command-line solution, then you can also connect using ``openconnect`` v9.10 or later, replacing ``abc123`` with your UCPH username.
 You will need to enter your password and use the authentication method you have configured (here a TOTP code generator):

 .. code-block:: console
    :emphasize-lines: 7,10